 -By actively seeking to repair your own credit

 If you fail to repair your credit charge-offs, by law they will remain on your credit report for not less than seven years.
 Even if you pay a charge-off it shall still remain on your report.
 However, once you have paid a charge off it will be much simpler to have it deleted from your report than unpaid charge off.
 The simplest way to remove a paid charge off is by disputing it.

 -Dispute Charge offs

 Every consumer or borrower has a right to dispute any negative item indicated on his or her credit report.
 In fact, the Fair Credit Reporting Act clearly stipulates that one can dispute charge offs, collection accounts, repossessions, judgments, foreclosures, bankruptcies, etc. the point here is that borrowers can dispute any negative item on their credit reports.
 Therefore, dispute your charge off.

 -How do you dispute negative items on your credit report?

 The first step is to approach the credit bureaus.
 The most efficient and best way to do this is by writing to them.
-In your letter you should clearly indicate/state your intentions.
-Ensure that all the credit reporting agencies gets a copy of the letter.
+In your letter, you should clearly indicate/state your intentions.
+Ensure that all the credit reporting agencies get a copy of the letter.
 It is also advisable to attach a copy of the credit report with the particular negative item highlighted or circled.